MohiuddinRU/odoo_installation_howto/README.md

 ```
 sudo -i -u postgres
 ```

+Before restoring the database we can move the DB dump file to `/var/lib/postgresql`

 To restore a database create the database first and drop if it exists.
 ```
 CREATE DATABASE `database_name` owner  `username`